Why even Trump isn’t buying Netanyahu’s outlandish claim on Gaza’s starvation crisis

 Toddlers so thin they look otherworldly as they starve to death.
 Mothers too hungry to breastfeed them back to life.
 The injured from bombing too malnourished to heal.
 The medics, hooked up to drips themselves, too famished to even treat the hungry.

-It is unthinkable that in 2025, people - babies born after this nightmare even began - are dying from a famine manmade by an apparent ally.
-Nearly 150 people, including 88 babies, have died from malnutrition, according to the Palestinian health ministry.
+It is unthinkable that in 2025, people – babies born after this nightmare even began – are dying from a famine made by an apparent ally.
+Nearly 150 people, including 88 children, have died from malnutrition, according to the Palestinian health ministry.
 And that number will go up unless there is proper intervention now.

 The solution is simple: we need a ceasefire, and for Israel to allow unfettered access of aid to the entire Gaza Strip.
 Anything less than that will not stop more people from dying.